Monitor Resource Usage (Performance Monitor)

 Applies to: SQL Server (all supported versions) - Windows only

-System Monitor allows you to obtain statistics on current SQL Server activity and performance.
-Using System Monitor, you can:
+Performance Monitor allows you to obtain statistics on current SQL Server activity and performance.
+Using Performance Monitor, you can:

 View data simultaneously from any number of computers.